sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### I added a calendar to the Calendar app but it doesn't show up in Dato

 You need to enable the calendar in “Dato › Preferences › Events”.

-#### Dato doesn't show up in the menu bar

-When the menu bar grows too large, macOS hides overflowing items, so Dato might have been hidden.
-Try to close some of your other menu bar apps.
-There’s, unfortunately, no way for apps to detect this and warn the user.

 #### Can you add support for Google Calendar / Outlook 365 / Exchange?